zeroasiccorp/wildebeest/README.md

         // Install 'yosys-plugin' under 'yosys'
         //
-        7. cmake -S . -B build && cmake --build build && cmake --install build
+        7. cmake -S . -B build -D YOSYS_TREE=<path to yosys git tree in 2.>
+        8. cmake --build build
+        9. cmake --install build

 Your 'yosys-syn' plugin can now be part of your 'yosys' executable as soon as you download it.